 - Add IPv6 capability requirements to future tenders

 - Ensure you have capability to deploy

-- Obtain IPv6 address space from your ISP/NREN
+- Obtain IPv6 address space from your ISP/NREN (LIR) or from your RIR if you're a ISP

-- Typically a /48 size prefix
+- Typically a /48 size prefix (from the LIR)

+- And a /32 size prefix (from the RIR)

 - Arrange IPv6 training

 - Encourage in-house experiments by systems staff

 - e.g. using Tunnel Broker services

 - Review IPv6 security issues

 - IPv6 is often enabled by default your users may be using IPv6 without your knowledge...